 How LAWPRO benefits members of the profession

-For 25 years, LAWPRO has lived the mandate the Law Society gave it in 1994.
+LAWPRO continues to bring to life the mandate the Law Society gave it in 1994.
 LAWPRO operates differently from other regulated insurance companies, and today, LAWPRO offers many advantages to the bar.
 It is illuminating to consider what working in Ontario as a legal professional without LAWPRO coverage would be like, especially for sole and small firms.
 Below are some examples:

 - Guaranteed availability of affordable insurance to all lawyer licensees.